Sumit189/incident_copilot/README.md

 - On-call engineers still triage incidents manually: copy log links, guess the failure domain, write mitigation steps, and draft comms.
 Context switching during an outage costs minutes we do not have.

 ### Solution
-- A chained set of Gemini-powered agents that ingest Grafana Loki logs the moment an alert fires, confirm if the issue is code-related, run repository searches, draft a fix, open a PR, and notify on-call engineers through Gmail with failover guarantees.
+- A chained set of Gemini-powered agents that ingest Grafana Loki logs the moment an alert fires, confirm if the issue is code-related, run repository searches, draft a fix, open a PR, and notify on-call engineers through Gmail with a closing briefing from the EmailWriter agent.

 ### Value
-- Shrinks time-to-mitigation by making “identify → diagnose → patch → communicate” a single automated workflow.
+- Shrinks time-to-mitigation by making “identify => diagnose => patch => communicate” a single automated workflow.
 - Keeps humans in control by surfacing structured evidence, proposed diffs, and ready-to-review pull requests instead of taking blind actions.
-- Every run saves JSON artifacts and email transcripts so SREs can audit or resume the response later, and a built-in failover sender guarantees on-call notifications even if the Email Writer agent hiccups.
+- Every run saves JSON artifacts and email transcripts so SREs can audit or resume the response later, and the EmailWriter agent always issues the final email.

 ### Track Relevance
 - Agents are not ornamental; they decide whether to run code workflows, what files to patch, and when to block unsafe actions.
-Gemini 2.5 Flash Lite is the core reasoning engine for every step, showing meaningful use of the platform.
+A tiered model strategy (Gemini 2.5 Pro for reasoning, Flash Lite for speed) ensures optimal performance and cost-efficiency.

 ## Implementation

 ### Architecture Snapshot
-- FastAPI webhook (`/webhook/trigger_agent`) accepts Grafana alerts and starts an asynchronous session (`run_workflow` in `incident_copilot/agent.py`).
+- FastAPI webhook (`/webhook/trigger_agent`) accepts Grafana alerts (payload must include `service_name`; `lookup_window_seconds` is optional and defaults to 900 seconds/15 minutes) and starts an asynchronous session (`run_workflow` in `incident_copilot/agent.py`).
 - The orchestrator chains Sequential + Conditional + Parallel agents:
   1. `IncidentDetectionAgent` queries Loki via a FunctionTool and produces the canonical incident JSON.
   2. `CodeAnalyzerAgent` (guarded) uses the GitHub MCP toolset to inspect repos only when the incident looks like a code regression.
   3. `RCAAgent` and `SuggestionAgent` run in parallel to speed up analysis.
-  4. `SolutionGeneratorAgent` emits mitigations plus structured patch objects; `PRExecutorAgent` (branch → file → PR) consumes that patch.
+  4. `SolutionGeneratorAgent` emits mitigations plus structured patch objects; `PRExecutorAgent` (branch => file => PR) consumes that patch.
-  5. `EmailWriterAgent` builds an executive briefing, calls Gmail through `send_incident_email` only when the guard has confirmed an incident, and the failover helper re-sends if Gmail was unreachable.
+  5. `EmailWriterAgent` builds an executive briefing, calls Gmail through `send_incident_email`, and always runs so on-call engineers receive a summary even if the guard skipped the incident.
 - Outputs land in `output/` as JSON + rendered emails for auditability.

 ```